-International students pursuing nursing courses at Irish schools are granted a degree recognised across the European Union, giving them greater mobility regarding the career options available across the continent and globally.
+International students pursuing nursing courses at Irish schools are granted a degree recognised across the European Union.
+This gives them greater mobility regarding the career options available across the continent and globally.

-Careers in nursing have many options, and nursing degrees in Ireland train students to become Registered General Nurses (R.G.N) through the Bachelor's programme that lasts four years.
-Interested students can also take up the Masters's programmes, taking 1 to 2 years, to specialise in child nursing, mental health nursing, maternity care and midwifery, and nursing for older people, among others.
+Nursing degrees in Ireland train students to become Registered General Nurses (R.G.N) through a Bachelor's programme that lasts four years.
+Interested students can also take up a master's, taking 1 to 2 years, to specialise in child nursing, mental health nursing, maternity care and midwifery, and nursing for older people, among others.
 The ageing population across Europe and today's post-pandemic scenario have raised the demand for nursing graduates.
 Ireland is also among the top 5 highest paying countries for nursing careers, averaging around USD 56,000 yearly.

-Over 40 schools nationwide offer nursing courses at undergraduate and graduate level and the below are the best five in Ireland (QS World University Rankings by Subject 2022).
-If you want to study nursing in Ireland, arrange a free consultation call with SI-Ireland today to discuss your best options and the way forward.
+Over 40 schools nationwide offer nursing courses at undergraduate and graduate levels, and the below are the best five in Ireland (QS World University Rankings by Subject 2023).
+If you want to study nursing in Ireland, arrange a free consultation with SI-Ireland today to discuss your study options.

 Top Five Nursing Schools in Ireland